dsf-test-organization/Large_Project_Template/README.md

   * __/scripts__ This is where the functions defined in /R get used to clean and analyze the data.
 Use good naming schemes and or number the scripts to define a specific order they should be run in.
   * __/output__ This is where all cumbersome tables, plots, or simulation output goes.
 Everything in this folder can be regenerated, but it may be a pain to do so.
   * __/reports__ Here we would store a technical .rmd that walks the reader through the statistical analysis and choices made.
 This would also be where the final report and reports from previous years are stored.
  * __/data-raw__ This is where the raw data that never gets touched goes.
-The contents of this folder should be provided by whoever manually entered the data.
+The contents of this folder should be provided by whoever manually entered the data into a spreadsheet.
 Optionally, it can (should?) contain a plain text metadata file that fully describes the data.

  * __/data__ This is where the (clean) data you want users to have immediate access to after loading the package goes.
 Should be saved as an .rda file.
 Use devtools::use_data(x) to correctly save data into this folder.